The Social and Economic Price of Littering

 By Nico Bernstein

-Litter in New York City’s streets is a huge issue.
-Litter isn't just unsightly, it's also extremely expensive to clean up.
-The city tries to spend millions of dollars a year to keep the streets, parks, and public spaces clean.
-It's a lofty task in a city as bustling and populous as NYC, where millions of people live, work, and visit every day.
-When people litter irresponsibly, it doesn't just make the city look filthy, it also forces the government to spend more money and resources on cleanup efforts that could otherwise be spent elsewhere.
-In 2022, the city announced a huge cleanup project called "Get Stuff Clean."
-It added $14.5 million to NYC’s budget to focus on areas that had gone ignored for too long.
-It went towards additional litter cleanups, cleaner streets, and efforts to tackle the city's growing rat problem.
-The next year, New York added another $22 million to improve trash can services on highly populous streets so that garbage wouldn’t pile up and spill over.
-These efforts show how serious the littering problem has gotten and how costly it is to solve it.
-But the government hasn’t always but the government hasn’t always prioritized cleanliness or consistently funded sanitation efforts.
+Trash in the streets of New York City is a gargantuan problem.
+Not only does trash look bad, but it's also really costly to remove.
+The city does attempt to spend millions upon millions of dollars annually to maintain the cleanliness of the streets, parks, and public areas as best it can.
+It's a tall order in a city as populated and crowded as NYC, where millions of individuals work, reside, and visit each and every day.
+When individuals litter unnecessarily, it not only makes the city appear filthy but also compels the government to spend extra money and resources on cleanup efforts, which otherwise would not have been spent.
+The city initiated a massive clean-up campaign in 2022 named "Get Stuff Clean."
+It spent $14.5 million of NYC's budget to cater to areas that had been neglected for years.
+It went towards more litter removal, cleaner streets, and measures to tackle the city's growing rat infestation.
+The next year, New York chipped in an additional $22 million to improve trash can service on heavily populated streets so that garbage would not pile up and overflow.
+These moves show just how bad the littering has become and how costly it is to repair.
+But the government hasn't always but the government hasn't always valued cleanliness or funded sanitation programs adequately.

-Littering may seem like only a small issue compared to the large problems currently facing our country, but in a city as big and busy as New York, it adds up fast.
-It costs the city millions, makes public spaces less enjoyable, and scares off tourists.
-Keeping the city clean isn’t just about looks; it’s about protecting New York’s economy, health, and quality of life.
-That’s why the City needs to continue to invest in sanitation.
-Everyone has a role to play in keeping NYC beautiful and welcoming, whether it’s by throwing trash in the right bin or supporting policies that fund street cleaning and waste management.
+It costs the city millions of dollars, makes public spaces less appealing, and keeps people away.
+Keeping the city clean is not only about aesthetics; it's about preserving New York's economy, health, and quality of life.
+That's why the City must continue to invest in sanitation.
+Everyone has a part to play in keeping NYC beautiful and welcoming, whether it's by putting trash in the correct bin or backing policies that pay for street cleaning and waste management.